colorloot/colorloot/README.md

 The Loot community is working hard to create exciting features to Loot, one of the important tools is Loot Rarity.

-There are many awesome projects provide off-chain tools for Loot Rarity, i.e. chrome plugin, svg enhancement, JS SDK, users and developers can use them to check how rarity a Loot is and show different colors in SVG for each rarity, i.e. Common, Uncommon, Rare, Epic, Legendary, Mythic.
+There are many awesome projects provide off-chain tools for Loot Rarity, i.e. Chrome plugin, SVG enhancement, JS SDK, users and developers can use them to check how rarity a Loot is and show different colors in SVG for each rarity, i.e. Common, Uncommon, Rare, Epic, Legendary, Mythic.

 However, all the tools are off-chain, contracts cannot access Loot rarity on chain, the rarity data of Loot is really useful, i.e. games building upon Loot want to get the power of Loot items which depend on the rarity of each item, yield farming contracts want to calculate the power of a Loot token, and so on.